nautobot/nautobot-app-ssot/docs/admin/integrations/vsphere_setup.md

 Configuration for the vSphere integration is defined in the instance of the `SSOTvSphereConfig` model.
 Multiple configuration instances are supported.
 Synchronization jobs take the `Config` parameter which specifies the configuration instance to use.

 To access integration configuration navigate to `Apps -> Installed Apps` and click on the cog icon in the `Single Source of Truth` entry.
 Then, in the table `SSOT Integration Configs` click on the `vSphere Configuration Instance` link.
-This will take you to the view where youi can view/modify existing config insances or create new ones.
+This will take you to the view where you can view/modify existing config insances or create new ones.

 Configuration instances contain the below settings: